blox-eng/blox.bg/content/pages/index.md

       type: TitleBlock
     subtitle: Unleash your imagination
     text: >
-      We believe that everyone should dream as big as they can.
-There are no limits to imagination.
+      We believe that every dream is possible.
+Bring yours to life using our simple yet powerful tools.
     actions:
       - label: Get started
         altText: ''